John Mercer Langston: Marriage and family

 In 1854 Langston married Caroline Matilda Wall, at the time a senior at Oberlin College.
 From North Carolina, she was the daughter of an enslaved mother and Colonel Stephen Wall, a wealthy white planter.
 Wall freed his mixed-race daughters Sara and Caroline, and sent them to Ohio to be raised in an affluent Quaker household and educated.
 An intellectual partner of Langston, Caroline had five children with him, one of whom died in childhood.

 When Langston was serving as dean of Howard University's Law School, which he developed (see below), he and his family met James Carroll Napier, a student there.
-Napier married their daughter Nettie, who had graduated from Oberlin College.
+Napier later married their daughter Nettie, who had graduated from Oberlin College.
 She later became an important activist.

 After law school, Napier had returned to Nashville, Tennessee, to set up his law practice before marriage.
 There he also became a successful businessman and politician.
-He was appointed in 1911 as Register of the Treasury in President William Howard Taft's administration and was one of four members of his "Black Cabinet".
+In 1911 he was appointed as Register of the Treasury in President William Howard Taft's administration and was one of four members of his "Black Cabinet".

 Career

+Early activism

 Together with his older brothers Gideon and Charles, John Langston became active in the abolitionist movement.
 He helped refugee slaves to escape to the North along the Ohio part of the Underground Railroad.
 In 1858 he and Charles partnered in leading the Ohio Anti-Slavery Society, with John acting as president and traveling to organize local units, and Charles managing as executive secretary in Cleveland.
 John played a key role in the influential Oberlin–Wellington Rescue of 1858.

 In 1863, when the federal government approved founding of the United States Colored Troops, John Langston was appointed to recruit African Americans to fight for the Union Army.
 He enlisted hundreds of men for duty in the Massachusetts Fifty-fourth and Fifty-fifth regiments, in addition to 800 for Ohio's first black regiment.
 Even before the end of the war, Langston worked for issues of black suffrage and opportunity.
 He believed that black men's service in the war had earned their right to vote, and that the franchise was fundamental to their creating an equal place in society.